aws/amazon-chime-sdk-android/README.md

 #### Use case 5.
 Switch cameras.

 > Note: switchCamera() is a no-op if you are using a custom camera capture source.
-Please refer to the [custom video guide](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md#implementing-a-custom-video-source-and-transmitting) for more details.
+Please refer to the [Custom Video](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md#implementing-a-custom-video-source-and-transmitting) for more details.

 Switch between the front or back camera on the device, if available.